Revised in October 2025

 https://<d365fourl>/api/services/<servicegroupname>/<servicename>/<operation_name>

-Data integration in custom services is done via data contracts which are then converted to XML or JSON depending on the endpoint.
-Performance of doing so is quite fast, compared to other data integration options since everything is handled with low level .NET commands.
-You can in theory transfer big amounts of data this way however I do not recommend doing so.
-With large data transfers you may hit some not-foreseen limitations and timeout problems on the way.
-But it is still possible to program some kind of paging mechanism in your service class to send small chunks of larger data to skip these limitations as well.
+Data integration in custom services is done via data contracts, which are then converted to XML or JSON depending on the endpoint.
+Performance of doing so is quite fast, compared to other data integration options, since everything is handled with low-level .NET commands under the hood.
+You can, in theory, transfer large amounts of data this way; however, I do not recommend doing so.
+With large data transfers, you may hit some unforeseen limitations and timeout problems on the way, and also the throttling.
+But it is always possible to program any kind of paging or chunking mechanism in your service class to send small chunks of larger data to skip these limitations.

-If you need to see an example, I have used a custom service in my previous Android integration blog post, and X++ code of this service is available in my github page:
+If you need an example, I have used a custom service in my previous Android integration blog post, and the X++ code of this service is available on my GitHub page:

-The throttling mechanism we mentioned in OData topic can also be used for custom service endpoints.
+The throttling mechanism we mentioned in the OData topic also exists for the custom service endpoints.
+F&O throttles the calls if the server reaches a limit.

-If you need to do management and monitoring of your custom service, or configure some custom authorization methods instead of AAD, there is a possibility connect it with Azure API Manager and empower its monitoring and authoring abilities, as described in my another blog post :
+If you need to do management and monitoring of your custom service, or configure some custom authorization methods instead of AAD, there is a possibility to connect it with Azure API Manager and empower its monitoring and authoring abilities, as described in my other blog post :

 ADVANTAGES

-- Highly flexible and customisable way of integration
+- Highly flexible and customizable way of integration

 - Best performance compared to other integration methods